A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 - A Work: main stacks and building-wide drainage

-- C Work: tenant floor drains, sinks, fixtures, grease traps (if internal)
+- C Work: tenant floor drains, sinks, fixtures

-This is a crucial but often misunderstood concept.
+This relationship is often misunderstood but critically important.

 |---|---|---|